solarbirdy/NorthshoreBikeMap/README.md

 Coming in next release:

 * Removal of a bike store icon in Roosevelt and 84th, closing at end of year
+* Addition of fully-separated bike lane on 11th Ave NE from 47th to Ravenna, and on 12th Ave NE from Ravenna to NE 69th (nice)

 Previous releases: